 Simply put, we charge more, because you get more…

 - Acupuncture standards vary massively across the UK as there is no regulation.
 This means that technically you do not need to pass an accredited course in order to set up as an acupuncturist.
 Some acupuncture courses are weekend courses, or online.
 Neither do you need to register with a professional body.
-Emma is highly qualified in acupuncture with a BSc (Hons) and is a voluntary member of the association of traditional Chinese medicine (ATCM).
+Emma is highly qualified in acupuncture with a BSc (Hons) in Acupuncture, PGDip in Biomedical Science, and is a voluntary member of the Association of Traditional Chinese Medicine (ATCM) and the British Acupuncture Federation (BAF).
 You can be assured of the standard of practice, and that your practitioner is accountable.

 - If massage, cupping, or moxibustion is used during the session, they are included in the price at no extra charge.
 Some clinics charge extra for the additional therapies used, or you have to book and pay for them separately.

 - We are committed to providing holistic treatment while remaining informed by conventional medical literature and research with a focus on evidence-based acupuncture.

 Acupuncture has a cumulative effect, so we always recommend at least 3 sessions before deciding whether or not it is working for you.
 We believe that 9 times out of 10 if you have 5 regular sessions and see no improvement at all, acupuncture may not be the best therapy for you.

 Everyone is an individual and it takes the body time to adjust naturally, and initiate the healing process.
 The goal is to encourage the body to return to health naturally and for the long-term, acupuncture isn’t a quick fix if you want lasting results.